Fliplet/fliplet-cli/docs/components/Definition.md

 ## "html_tag"

-App and page components can optionally output html via the `build.html` template.
+App and page components can optionally output HTML via the `build.html` template.
 When doing that, the output is wrapped around a main html tag which also holds some metadata about the component instance.
 Your definition can specify which tag you want to use.
-This is mainly to be used with `div` and `span` to declare whether your output is block or inline.
+This is mainly used with `div` and `span` to declare whether your output is block or inline.

 Having said that, **any html tag** is allowed to be specified.